Phanio/attendee/backend/README.md

 ```
 npm install
 ```
-## Created data base and change the name in the config file
+## Created the data base and change the name in the config file

 ##  Init data base
 ```